 For each maintenance and enhancement decision unit in a cost allocated budget, corresponding decision units must be developed in all budget accounts that contribute to its funding.
-Contributing accounts are to use an M-800 series decision unit to fund maintenance requests and an E-800 series decision unit to fund enhancement requests for the cost allocated account.
+Contributing accounts are to use an M-800 series decifund maintenance requests and an E-800 series decision unit to fund enhancement requests for the cost allocated account.
 The Budget Division will adjust these decision units during the Governor Recommends phase of the budget process as necessary.